emipa606/CombatReadinessCheck/README.md

 **Please ask me before re-uploading this mod.**

-## Don&apos;t comment asking when the mod will update.
+## Don't comment asking when the mod will update.

 Comments regarding mod updates have become a nuisance.
 I can understand that people get excited and post before they think or read, but I have https://twitter.com/marvinkosh]social media, go and check there to see if I have posted about RimWorld.
 You will be saving me a lot of time.